zucha/l/README.md

 I created this Project to learn Android, android studio.
 If you see any bad code practices, feel free to inform me.

-I would like to create simple, fast shoping list application with some small features.
+I would like to create simple, fast shopping list application with some small features.
 Main purpose is for daily grocery.

 At the moment i use [Out of milk](https://play.google.com/store/apps/details?id=com.capigami.outofmilk) app.
 It is ok, but i think it is too complex and with adverts.
 So i would make my own app - lean and adjusted for my own shopping experience.